IIIF/api/source/auth/2.0/index.md

 The interaction has the following steps:

-* If the `header` and/or `description` properties are present, before opening the access service URI, the client _SHOULD_ display the values of the properties to the user.
+* If the `heading` and/or `note` properties are present, before opening the access service URI, the client _MUST_ display the values of the properties to the user.
 The properties will describe what is about to happen when they click the element with the `confirmLabel`.
 * When the `confirmLabel` element is activated, the client _MUST_ then open the URI from `id` with the added `origin` query parameter.
 This _MUST_ be done in a new window or tab to help prevent spoofing attacks.
 Browser security rules prevent the client from knowing what is happening in the new tab, therefore the client can only wait for and detect the closing of the opened tab.
 * After the opened tab is closed, the client _MUST_ then use the related access token service, as described below.